 Gravesham’s youngsters can get outside and get active as two new play areas are created and a number of existing sites across the Borough are refurbished.

-New play sites have been created at Warwick Place, Gravesend, and Camer Park, Meopham, and work is just finishing at Kings Farm recreation space, while play areas at Medhurst Gardens, Fountain Walk, Park Place, and Windmill Hill in Gravesend are all being completely refurbished.
+Play areas at Medhurst Gardens, Fountain Walk, Park Place, and Windmill Hill in Gravesend are being completely refurbished.

-At Woodlands Park, Gravesend, and as part of the Queen’s Green Canopy tree planting programme to mark Her Majesty’s Platinum Jubilee this year, a sensory area has been created featuring wooden vandalism resistant play equipment, natural play areas, insect hotels and musical equipment.
+The new area has wooden vandalism resistant play equipment, natural play areas, insect hotels and musical equipment.
 This has been accompanied by extensive bug friendly planting.
 Work is due to finish here later this month.

-Unveiling the new site at Windmill Hill, Cllr John Burden, Leader of Gravesham Borough Council, said:
+Unveiling the new site at Windmill Hill, Cllr John Burden, Leader, said:

 “We are very aware of the health inequalities between those who live in some our more deprived areas and those who are lucky enough to live in some of the more rural parts of the Borough, where the opportunities to spend time enjoying themselves outside are far greater.